-The Wild Oak Trail (TWOT) has been used as a race course by the Virginia Happy Trails Running Club (VHTRC) for many years, comprised of running 4 laps of the Wild Oak Trail.
+The Wild Oak Trail (TWOT) has been used as a race course by the Virginia Happy Trails Running Club (VHTRC) for many years, a race comprised of running one or four laps of the Wild Oak Trail.
 So far, 1-lap FKTs have been set in these races, as below.

 John Kelly -- 5h 06min during TWOT Feb 2018 (First lap of 4)

 David Frazier -- 4h 14min during Hot TWOT Oct 2013

 Going to give this a solo/unsupported attempt tomorrow.
 My time will be NO WHERE near the times during the twot 100 races.....
 I will be thrilled with anything under 8 hours.
 Updates will be on my Instagram, if I have service.
 I will also post a Strava Beacon link on my Instagram if possible. @ultra.outlook

 Ended up getting nervous about the time and took one of the roads out.
 21 miles and 5300 feet of elevation.
 Great day, but didn't complete the loop.